HaohanWang/CS-LMM/README.md

 ## Introduction

-VARRO is used to detect the weaker genetic association conditioned on the stronger validated associations.
+CS-LMM is used to detect the weaker genetic association conditioned on the stronger validated associations.

 ## File Structure: